kuodrek/indicium-code-challenge/README.md

 ### Tasks
 The pipeline main tasks are:
-1. Extract data from Postgres database and write to local filesystem
+1. Extract data from Postgres database and write to local filesystem;
-2. Extract data from CSV file and write to local filesystem
+2. Extract data from CSV file and write to local filesystem;
-3. Extract data from local filesystem, transform and load to a final database
+3. Extract data from local filesystem, transform and load to a final database;
 4. Realize a query to extract the order and its details into a CSV file.

 Every task was written as a Python script.
 I printted pretty much all of the steps for each task so it becomes easier to see where the pipeline failed.

 **Task1: extract_northwind_db**
-1. Connect to Postgres Database
+1. Connect to Postgres Database;
-2. Get the names of all tables
+2. Get the names of all tables;
-3. Check if folders for CSV files are created; If not, create that directory
+3. Check if folders for CSV files are created; If not, create that directory;
-4. Write data into CSV file
+4. Write data into CSV file.
 ```python
 import psycopg2
 import os